Last modified on May 2021

 With inputs from Parvathy Menon - Dietitian and Nutritionist

-Loose stools or loose motions are repeated excretions that are softer and mushy in nature than usual.
+Loose motions or diarrhoea are repeated excretions that are softer and mushy in nature than usual.
 Occasional loose stools are usually not a cause for concern, but if you are

-experiencing loose motions over a long period of time, it might be a case of diarrhoea, which can cause severe dehydration.
+experiencing loose motions over a long period of time it can lead to severe dehydration.

 Loose motion symptoms: